exercism/haskell/exercises/concept/pacman-rules/.docs/hints.md

 ## 1. Check if a fast attack can be made

 - The boolean operators can be applied to boolean parameters.

+- Unlike many other languages, boolean negation is _not_ done with the `!` operator.